TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Evaluation

-\fakeparagraph{mHealth Views.} Our mhealth app shows different aggregation plots of last month's data (121~M data points).
-We also consider the extreme case of plotting one-month data at minute granularity (403~MB plot), which induces an overhead of 1.51x in latency compared to plaintext, as shown in \rfig{eval:e2estat}.
-This is due to the high number of decryptions of the individually retrieved aggregates (i.e., 40320).
-With higher granularities, the overhead sharply decreases and reaches 1.01x for one month.
+\subsecspacingbot \lsec{eval:e2e} In this section, we evaluate the end-to-end overhead of \oursystem and its effectiveness in running complex, real-world applications.
+We developed four apps atop of \oursystem that represent different challenging requirements and workloads.

-\fakeparagraph{DevOps Performance.} In the DevOps app, we consider a data center CPU monitoring workload, where the clients query the sever for average CPU utilization and percentage of machines with higher than 50\% utilization, within up to 16~h intervals.
-The load is similar to mhealth but with smaller chunks, i.e., 6 records per chunk.
-With plaintext, we observe an ingest throughput of 60.6k records/s and a query throughput of 40.4k ops/s. \oursystem matches the plaintext performance, with only 0.75\% slowdown.
+\fakeparagraph{mHealth Views - Interactivity.} We implemented an mHealth dashboard for the Biovotion health tracker~\cite{medicalhealthtracker}.
+The dashboard shows summary plots of the underlying data (i.e, windowed AVG).
+The data consists of 12 different metrics at 50~Hz from the Biovotion sensor over two weeks, which we stretch to one year worth of data. \rfig{eval:e2estat} shows the response time for aggregation plots of last month's data (121M records).
+We also consider the extreme case of plotting one-month data at minute granularity (403~MB plot), which induces an overhead of 1.45x (2.0x for \oursystemPlus) in latency compared to plaintext.
+With lower granularity, the overhead sharply decreases and reaches 1.06x (1.29x for \oursystemPlus).